pzentenoe/vault-101/labs/lab-02.md

 ## Introduction

 Everything in Vault is path based, and policies are no exception.
 Policies provide a declarative way to grant or forbid access to certain paths and operations in Vault.
-Policies are deny by default, so an empty policy grants no permission in the system.
+Policies are *deny by default*, so an empty policy grants no permission in the system.

 In this lab we will play with policy workflows and syntaxes and then we'll use the transit engine to encrypt a plain text.

 ## Create and modify a policy

-In this section we'll create a policy only with read permission, test it, and then modify the policy with more privileges testing the behaviour.
+In this section, we'll create a policy only with read permission only, test it, and then modify the policy with more privileges.

 - Create a create and update policy with the name "dev-policy"